 Zarrab, however, eventually cut a deal and agreed to testify against Mehmet Hakan Atilla, a former deputy chief executive of Halkbank charged with fraud, conspiracy to launder money and violations of U.S. sanctions against Iran.
 More

 Several European banks resumed operations with Iran as authorized by the Joint Comprehensive Plan of Action, or JCPOA, but a number of factors, including questions over Trump’s commitment to the nuclear accord, informed a general reluctance to process transactions for U.S. overseas subsidiaries seeking new commerce with the Islamic Republic.
 More

 U.S. legislation approved in July required Iran’s Revolutionary Guard Corps, or IRGC, blacklisted for its support of terrorists and insurgents.
-The designation allows Treasury Department officials to review messages attached to payments involving suspected IRGC entities through the Society for Worldwide Interbank Financial Telecommunication, or SWIFT.
+The designation allows Treasury officials to review messages attached to payments involving suspected IRGC entities through the Society for Worldwide Interbank Financial Telecommunication, or SWIFT.